We are heading off again. This time, we thought we'd do America, from top to bottom and then who knows…

-Northern cascades is topped by two passes Washington (1,670 m) and rainy pass (slightly lower).
+Northern cascades are topped by two passes Washington (1,670 m) and Rainy (slightly lower) Passes.
 The roads just opened 3 weeks ago, and there is still a meter of snow around.
 With the break in the weather, we were treated to the most amazing views of snow covered mountain tops, with mist rising as the sun hit the wet roads.
 Yes, it was cold, but it was as close to heaven as we’ve ever come and the most surreal experience, with only a dozen cars in our 2 hours on the road.
 Down the western side of the ranges is a stunning series of gorges, used for hydro, and some of the most fantastic scenery.
 The campsite is currently closed, so it’s free, but it’s the best campsite so far.
-We’ve had woodpeckers, a half dozen deer 5 m from our camp, humming birds, eagles, and the most relaxing time drinking wine and eating marshmallows with fellow campers before we ended with the campsite to ourselves.
+We’ve had woodpeckers, a half dozen deer 5 m from our camp, hummingbirds, eagles, and the most relaxing time drinking wine and eating marshmallows with fellow campers before we ended with the campsite to ourselves.
 It snowed to within 200 m elevation from our camp at lake diablo, but otherwise sunny and warm.
 Oh, and the riding is glorious.

 For anyone who is hesitant about the USA, don’t be.
 Come to Seattle, hire yourself a car or bike, and do the loop.
 People are amazingly friendly here, the scenery is superb, and we guarantee you will be blown away…

 After being too late in the afternoon yesterday, we made it to the bike shop just across from our Motel early in the morning.